Man City transfer news: Summer transfer window 2021

 The latest players linked with a Man City exit

+Raheem Sterling - City have made Sterling available for transfer this summer as part of a squad overhaul from boss Pep Guardiola (Mirror, July 17).

-Gabriel Jesus - The striker is Juventus' top target - even though Cristiano Ronaldo is tipped to stay another year (July 12, The Sun).
+Gabriel Jesus - Juventus appear ready to firm up their interest in Manchester City striker Jesus (The Sun, July 16); The striker is Juventus' top target - even though Cristiano Ronaldo is tipped to stay another year (The Sun, July 12).

+Lukas Nmecha - The striker has joined Bundesliga side Wolfsburg on a permeant deal (July 16).

 Confirmed Man City signings